Kar44475/Bytelogik/README.md

 ## Local storage

-- This project uses `sqflite` (SQLite) for local persistence of user data.
+- This project now uses **Drift database** (SQLite) for local persistence of user data.
+- **Cross-platform support**: Works on Android, iOS, and Chrome web browser.
+- **Web support**: Uses IndexedDB with SQLite WASM for web browsers.

+## Web Browser Notes

+- The app may show informational messages about browser feature support
+- These are normal and don't affect functionality
+- Drift automatically uses the best available implementation for each browser

 ### Android native requirements